 Response to 2009 Senate Joint Resolution 65

-In April 2010, the Wisconsin Legislature passed Senate Joint Resolution 65 (PDF, 28 KB), which required the Elimination Plan Implementation and Oversight Committee to submit a report on the costs borne by the educational and criminal justice systems attributable to lead poisoning and methods to address lead paint hazards in housing.
-The report, delivered to the Wisconsin Legislature on December 30, 2010, is entitled Response to 2009 Senate Joint Resolution 65 (PDF, 303 KB).
-Also, there is a two-page summary of the report entitled, Eliminate Childhood Lead Poisoning in Wisconsin: A Response to Senate Joint Resolution 65 (PDF, 133 KB).
+In April 2010, the Wisconsin Legislature passed Senate Joint Resolution 65 (PDF), which required the Elimination Plan Implementation and Oversight Committee to submit a report on the costs borne by the educational and criminal justice systems attributable to lead poisoning and methods to address lead paint hazards in housing.
+The report, delivered to the Wisconsin Legislature on December 30, 2010, is entitled Response to 2009 Senate Joint Resolution 65 (PDF).
+Also, there is a two-page summary of the report entitled, Eliminate Childhood Lead Poisoning in Wisconsin: A Response to Senate Joint Resolution 65 (PDF).